clebert/aws-simple/README.md

 A Node.js interface for **AWS** that allows easy configuration and deployment of **simple** web projects.

+## Motivation

+In my job I mainly build frontend web applications for existing backend/CMS systems.
+Since many of the frontend tech stacks are similar again and again, I have created an abstraction for the AWS CDK/SDK.
+This allows you to easily create an API Gateway with a custom domain and optional alias record, make static files available via S3 and e.g. provision a BFF (Backend for Frontend) via Lambda.

+Since existing backend/CMS systems are used, there is rarely a need for own persistence layers.
+Therefore, setting these up is not part of this abstraction for the time being.

+I deliberately kept it simple.
+A project with a more complex setup should be set up manually with the AWS CDK/SDK.

 ## Getting Started

 ### Install